 - A. While participating in National Tournaments, players MUST be uniformly dressed and individual numbers (approximately 4 inches high, or larger) MUST identify each participant. - B. All those participating in a game shall wear the adopted TEAM UNIFORM, including shoes, and shall wear it properly.
 Managers/Coaches or team representative when on the field, shall wear the adopted full uniform, shoes and if appropriate, jacket, which should include the team's emblem or similar attire that matches the colour code of the team, which can readily identify them as a member of a team. - EFFECT Sec.
 8 A-B The Manager/Coach or team representative shall be asked to dress properly.
 If they refuse they will be removed until they are dressed in accordance with the team uniform.
-Protest is not allowed for the uniform rule. - EFFECT Sec.
-8 A-B Offending participants will be requested to conform to number and uniform requirements.
-If they refuse, they will be ejected from the game.
-This is not a protestable item. - C. MINIMUM uniform is considered to be matching tops.
+Protest is not allowed for the uniform rule. - C. MINIMUM uniform is considered to be matching tops.